Erasmus Capacity Building 2021-2027 – Everything You Need To Know

 2. Mobility Activities

-Benefits to take part in a Erasmus capacity building project:
+Benefits of taking part in an Erasmus Capacity Building project:

-- Opportunity to learn good practices from other organisations (based in Europe and other continents);
+Opportunities to learn from and share with other organisations (based in EU and other continents)

 What funds are available for CBY projects?